 Recent advancements and improvements include technologies like computerized suspension systems, anti-lock brakes, yaw control, traction control, air pressure monitoring, a variety of airbags, pre-tensioning seat belt systems, radar-controlled cruise control—the list goes on and on.

 For years, we in the trade, have been asking to have the legislation reviewed and updated.
 There are too many gray areas in the current legislation.
 Too many areas exist where the decision is left open to interpretation, rather than fact.
 In short, the current act needs to be revised.

 More is needed

 In July 2016 the Ontario Legislature acted to revise the act in order to update the standard and make it more transparent.
 Let’s face it, technicians are serving three masters.
 According to a Ministry spokesperson, there exist three scenarios:

-- The seller wants the vehicle to pass the standard at the minimum level—safe without incurring undo expense.
+- The seller wants the vehicle to pass the standard at the minimum level—safe without incurring the undue expense.

 - The buyer is looking for serviceability.
 He’s looking for maximums and longevity during the inspection.

 - The dealer on the other hand is looking for reliability.
 They want to build reputations, built on quality products, and frankly might be the most liberal when it comes to spending money on safety.

 The new legislation has in effect taken all these decisions out of the hands of the inspecting mechanic.
 The new inspection requires accurate notes and measurement to back up the condition of the vehicle being tested.